hoang1711/rsa-aes-encryption-java/README.md

 - AddRoundKey
 - Key Expansion

-This project manually implements AES logic instead of using built-in cryptography libraries.
+This project manually implements AES logic instead of using external cryptography libraries.

 ---